sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/settings-daily-plan.md

 ### Setting: *projections\_month\_ahead*, Default: *6*

-Specifies the number of months ahead for which [Daily Plan - Projections](/daily-plan-projections) are calculated that indicate future Order execution.
+Specifies the number of months in advance for which [Daily Plan - Projections](/daily-plan-projections) are calculated that indicate future Order execution.

 ## References